 Even more difficult is when everything seems fine in the pregnancy and then the baby dies right at the end of forty weeks gestation.
 This type of pregnancy loss is very difficult for any woman to deal with, especially since she will now have to give birth to a deceased baby.
 This experience is very tramatic for all involved.

-ere in our stillbirth section, you’ll also find valuable resources for coping - both emotionally and physically - with stillbirth.
+ere you’ll also find valuable resources for coping - both emotionally and physically - with stillbirth.
 Stillbirth is one of hardest pregnancy losses to deal with.
 Don't try to hide your emotions about this horrible loss and bottle everything up inside.
 Talk to your partner, family and friends about how you feel and it is highly recommended to seek professional help for dealing with the emotions of your loss.

 |Talk with other women who have experienced a pregnancy loss in our forum|